jonathan-noble/SpotiFace/fer_model/README.md

 #### requirements.txt
 - The packages that are used in the virtual environment.
 Refer to this file when setting up the virtual environment.

+#### static and templates
+- The directories where the React application is configured to be placed in